luanetec/luanetec/README.md

 ### Hi there 👋
--🌱 I’m currently studying on etec antonio devisate
+-🌱 atualmente estudando na etec antonio devisate

 <!--
 **luanetec/luanetec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.